ameistad/haloy/README.md

 # Haloy

-Haloy is a simple and lightweight CLI tool for deploying your apps to one or multiple servers that you control.
+Haloy is a simple and lightweight CLI tool for deploying apps to one or multiple servers that you control.

 ## ✨ Features
 * **Zero-Downtime Deployments:** Haloy waits for new containers to be healthy before switching traffic, ensuring your application is always available.